How-To & Life · Guide · Home & Life

 How to Set Up a Home Office

-Set up a home office that works your body and your focus.
-Prioritized gear list under $500.
+Build a home office that supports your body and focus with a prioritized gear list under $500.
+Free instant guide, no sign-up.

 A good home office makes remote work bearable; a bad one slowly wrecks your back, your focus, and your motivation.
 The good news: you don’t need $5,000 of gear.
 You need the right 6-7 things in the right configuration.